Benjamin-Elon/Benjamin-Elon/README.md

 ![](https://github.com/Benjamin-Elon/reator_advantage_pics/blob/main/karayot_price.jpg?raw=true)

-**The third and newest project is a novel type of monolithic dome structure.** <br>
+**The third and newest project is a novel type of monolithic dome construction methodology.** <br>
--This repository contains a wide range of scripts to calculate various aspects of the project.
+-This repository contains a wide range of scripts to assist in calculating and compreheding various deisgn aspects of this project.

 **Skills gained while developing these unique projects:** <br>
     1. Relational SQL. <br>